TextBoost: Boosting Text Encoder for Personalized Text-to-Image Generation: Experiments

-We utilize the Stable Diffusion v1.5\footnote{\url{https://github.com/runwayml/stable-diffusion}} text-to-image model, integrating the text encoder from the CLIP ViT-L/14 model \cite{radford_learning_2021}.
-All of our experiments were conducted in a one-shot setting.
-Our text encoder is trained using the AdamW optimizer \cite{loshchilov_decoupled_2019} with a learning rate of 5e-3 for text encoder and 1e-2 for V$^*$ token for $250$ steps.
-We also employed a linear decay learning rate for the V$^*$ token.
-For augmentations, we employ a number of color and geometric augmentations such as grayscale conversion, brightness adjustment, vertical flip, crop, and cutout.
+\paragraph{Implementation details.} We utilized the \texttt{imagenet small} template for the training prompt, following \citep{gal_image_2023}.
+For the identifier, we employed templates of the form \vstar \texttt{[class]}, similar to Custom Diffusion.
+For example, our prompt was constructed as, ``a photo of a nice \vstar \texttt{dog}''.
+We also implemented weak augmentation, though significantly less aggressive than that used in Custom Diffusion~\citep{kumari_multi-concept_2023}.
+Furthermore, we did not modify the loss computation region using masking.
+For the T2I model, we used various versions of Stable Diffusion~\citep{rombach_high-resolution_2022} model, integrating the text encoder from the CLIP~\citep{radford_learning_2021} or OpenCLIP~\citep{cherti_reproducible_2023}.
+Our adapter is trained using the AdamW optimizer \citep{loshchilov_decoupled_2019} with a learning rate of 1e-4 for text encoder and 1e-3 for {\texttt V$^*$} token for $100$ steps.
+For \tbpp, we trained for $80$ steps.
 All experiments were conducted with batch size 8 on a single NVIDIA A6000 GPU.